 Get your bearings: Warren Conservation Park is located 60km north-east of Adelaide.
 Walkers can access the park from neighbouring Hale Conservation Park or from the Tower Track in Mt Crawford Forest.

-Day 49 of my trek saw the trail transverse three wonderful parks – Giles Conservation Park and Horsnell Gully Conservation Park and, one of my all-time favourites, Cleland Conservation Park.
+Day 49 of my trek saw the trail transverse three wonderful parks – Giles Conservation Park and Horsnell Gully Conservation Park and, one of my all-time favourites, Cleland National Park.

 I’ve walked up through Waterfall Gully to the Mount Lofty Summit many times over the years, so to travel along a section of this route along the trail was sentimental, albeit exhausting.

 The sweeping views of the urban sprawl stretching from the hills to the beachside suburbs was a trail highlight.
 To have this magnificent park in such close proximity to the city of Adelaide is a blessing.

 Get your bearings: Cleland National Park is located 22km south east of Adelaide.
 Major access points are via Mount Lofty Summit Road and Waterfall Gully Road, however a number of other access points off Greenhill and Old Mt Barker Roads are available.

 I reached the southern tip of the Fleurieu Peninsula after 55 tiring days trekking the trail.
 While the incredible scenery I had witnessed during almost two months of hiking had continually recharged my inspiration, the unrelenting rigours of the harsh conditions had rendered me flat – both physically and mentally.

 My fatigue was swiftly forgotten, however, when I arrived at the all-embracing blue of the ocean’s edge, alongside the Newland Head Conservation Park.

 I felt my spirits lift as I absorbed the sounds of crashing waves, walked along jagged cliff edges, stepped out onto pristine beaches and absorbed the much-needed variation of this invigorating environment.